Software-Install

 The simplest variant is to install a ready-made image.

-At http://files.enerserve.eu/smartpi/smartpi-buster.7z you can load a ready configured image.
+You can load a ready configured image at https://files.enerserve.eu/smartpi/smartpi_bookworm_arm64.7z.

 In contrast to the original Raspbian, many log files are moved to the ramdisk and some partitions are write-protected.
 Download the image and unpack the file.
-You need a program which can unpack 7zipfiles (Windows:http://www.7zip.org).
+You need a program that can unzip 7-Zip files: http://www.7-zip.org).

-- Select the drive letter of the SDcard in the "Device" selection field and click on "Write".
+• Select the drive letter of the SDcard in the "Device" selection field and click "Write".

 Installation under Linux: